Unity-Technologies/com.unity.cinemachine/com.unity.cinemachine/Documentation~/CinemachineUpgradeFrom2.md

 - CinemachinePOV is replaced by [CinemachinePanTilt](CinemachinePanTilt.md).
 - CinemachineTrackedDolly is replaced by [CinemachineSplineDolly](CinemachineSplineDolly.md).
 - CinemachineGroupComposer is replaced by the [CinemachineGroupFraming](CinemachineGroupFraming.md) extension used in conjunction with [CinemachineRotationComposer](CinemachineRotationComposer.md).
+- CinemachineCollider is replaced by [CinemachineDeoccluder](CinemachineDeoccluder.md)
 - Cinemachine3rdPersonFollow is replaced by [CinemachineThirdPersonFollow](CinemachineThirdPersonFollow.md).

 ### Renamed Components

-- CinemachineCollider has been renamed to [CinemachineDeoccluder](CinemachineDeoccluder.md).
 - Cinemachine3rdPersonAim has been renamed to [CinemachineThirdPersonAim](CinemachineThirdPersonAim.md).

 ### Renamed Fields